Azure Database for MySQL version support policy

 FAQs

-Q: Are there any expected downtime or performance impacts during the upgrade process?
+Q: Are there any expected downtime or performance impacts during a major version upgrade?

-A: Yes, it's expected that there will be some downtime during the upgrade process.
+A: Yes, it's expected that there will be some downtime during the major version upgrade process.
 The specific duration varies depending on factors such as the size and complexity of the database.
 We advise conducting a test upgrade on a nonproduction environment to assess the expected downtime and evaluate the potential performance.
-Suppose you minimize downtime for your applications during the upgrade.
-In that case, you can explore the option of perform minimal downtime major version upgrade from MySQL 5.7 to MySQL 8.0 using read replica.
+To minimize downtime for your applications during the upgrade, you can explore the option of performing a minimal downtime major version upgrade using read replica.

-Q: Can I roll back to MySQL v5.7 after upgrading to v8.0?
+Q: Can I roll back to a previous major version after upgrading?

-A: While it's not recommended to downgrade from MySQL v8.0 to v5.7, as the latter is nearing its End of Life status, we acknowledge that there might be specific scenarios where this flexibility becomes necessary.
-To ensure a smooth upgrade process and alleviate any potential concerns, it's advised to adhere to best practices by performing a comprehensive on-demand backup before proceeding with the upgrade to MySQL v8.0.
-This backup serves as a precautionary measure, allowing you to restore your database to its previous version on to another new Azure Database for MySQL - Flexible Server for any unexpected issues or complications with MySQL v8.0.
+A: While it's not recommended to downgrade to a previous major version after upgrading, we acknowledge that there might be specific scenarios where this flexibility becomes necessary.
+To ensure a smooth upgrade process and alleviate any potential concerns, it's advisable to adhere to best practices by performing a comprehensive on-demand backup before proceeding with the upgrade.
+This backup serves as a precautionary measure, allowing you to restore your database to its previous version on another new Azure Database for MySQL - Flexible Server if needed.

-Q: What are the main advantages of upgrading to MySQL v8.0?
+Q: What are the main advantages of upgrading to a newer major version?

-A: MySQL v8.0 comes with a host of improvements, including a more efficient data dictionary, enhanced security, and other features like common table expressions and window functions.
-For details, refer to MySQL 8.0 release notes
+A: Newer major versions of MySQL come with a host of improvements, including enhanced performance, security, and new features.
+For details, refer to the relevant MySQL release notes.

-Q: Are there any compatibility issues to be aware of when upgrading to MySQL v8.0?
+Q: Are there any compatibility issues to be aware of when upgrading to a newer major version?

-A: Changes in MySQL v8.0 might cause some compatibility issues.
-It's important to test your applications with MySQL v8.0 before upgrading the production database.
+A: Changes in newer major versions might cause some compatibility issues.
+It's important to test your applications with the new version before upgrading the production database.
 Check MySQL's official documentation for a detailed list of compatibility issues.

 Q: What support is available if I encounter issues during the upgrade process?